Petit Theft / Grand Theft

 What happens when your friends are shoplifting, but you're not?
-It is fairly common for law enforcement to arrest both individuals that are shopping together, even though only one person stole the items.
-When the police have no evidence against the person who didn't steal anything, they often resort to vague accusations of being a "lookout" for the person stealing.
-Such accusations are not enough to sustain a petit theft conviction.
+It is fairly common for law enforcement to arrest both individuals shopping together, even though only one person stole the items.
+When the police have no evidence against the person who didn't steal anything, they often resort to vague accusations of being a "lookout."
+Such labels are not enough to sustain a petit theft conviction.
 And, because this circumstance is so common in shoplifting charges, I'm going to quote the law: "mere knowledge that an offense is being committed, mere presence at the scene, and even a display of questionable behavior after the fact, are not, alone, sufficient to establish participation" in a crime.
 Theophile v.
 State, 78 So.
 3d 574 (Fla.
 4th DCA 2011).
 For more details on this scenario, please check out my article entitled "Where There's Smoke, There's Fire".

 DETERMINING THE VALUE OF STOLEN GOODS IN A THEFT CASE

 The value of a stolen item plays an important role in determining the level of the offense.
-All stolen items which are worth less than $300 become a Petit Theft.
+When the stolen items are worth less than $300, we have ourselves a misdemeanor Petit Theft.
 If the stolen items are worth more than $300, the charge is a felony Grand Theft.
 There are three different grand theft levels that correspond to the amount stolen.
 Values between $300 and $5,000 are a third degree felony.
-Once the value gets over $5,000, the offense becomes a second degree felony Grand Theft.
-Over a $100,000, and the charge becomes a first degree felony Grand Theft (and, that's a level 7 offense carrying mandatory prison time due to the points scored).
+Once the value gets over $5,000, the offense becomes a second degree felony Grand Theft, and for values greater than $100,000 the charge is a first degree felony Grand Theft (and, that's a level 7 offense carrying mandatory prison time due to the points scored).

 “Value” is not as easy to prove as it may seem.
 Florida courts have ruled that the State cannot prove the value of the item merely by presenting testimony regarding the price of the item.
-For example, suppose an alleged victim testifies that $1,000 was paid for the item stolen, several months before the theft.
-A $1,000 value would support a felony Grand Theft conviction, but testimony as to a recent price paid does not prove value, so that grand theft charge should not stand.
-Many grand theft charges have been reduced to petit theft charges based upon valuation problems, and if you're interested, my article entitled "Grand Theft vs. Petit Theft" has a more in depth analysis of this issue.
+There are exceptions to this rule for cases involving "retail theft", but if the prosecutor charges "petit theft" instead of "retail theft", they're going to have to use evidence other than the price tag to prove value.
+For example, suppose an alleged victim testifies that he paid $1,000 for the item stolen, several months before the theft.
+A $1,000 value would support a felony Grand Theft conviction, but testimony as to a recent price paid does not prove value, and this grand theft charge would be reduced to simple petit theft (where the value of the item need not be proven).
+Many grand theft charges have been reduced to petit theft charges based upon valuation problems, and if you're interested in digging deeper into this issue, check out my article "Grand Theft vs. Petit Theft".

 By the way, sometimes a misdemeanor petit theft will be upgraded based upon the relationship of the parties.
 In such cases, value is not relevant.
 The prime example of this is the felony charge of theft by a hotel employee.
 Even a $5 bill stolen by a hotel maid is considered a felony due to the position of trust held by the employee.